How Do Car Dealers Make Their Cars So Shiny? (Answered)

 6. Using Quick Detailers and Waxes Daily

 Even if car dealers do all the steps above, there’s always some dust and debris that’ll show on the car after some time, even in closed environments.
-That’s the reason why they’ll often use quick detailers and waxes on a daily basis.Â
+That’s the reason why they’ll often use quick detailers and waxes on a daily basis.

 Quick detailers are used to clean minor dust and debris while offering little protection and shine.
 On the other hand, quick waxes don’t provide so much cleaning power, but they offer much more protection, shine, and gloss.

-Mostly, detailers won’t use both products because it’s not so profitable.
+Mostly, dealers won’t use both products because it’s not so profitable.
 However, it’s good to know that they often use them every few days just to keep the car as clean and shiny as possible, even though their vehicles are already “clean enough.”

-It’s Easier For Car Dealers Than For You
+Conclusion: It’s Easier For Car Dealers

-After showing you all the six steps on how do car dealers make their cars so shiny, I want to show you why it’s easier for them to have spotless vehicles all the time.
+After showing you all the six steps on how car dealers make their cars so shiny, I want to show you why it’s easier for them to have spotless vehicles all the time.
 I’ll be short here, but I just want to point some things out.

 - They mostly don’t drive those cars – mostly, cars in dealerships will stay out of the road.
 That way, they won’t attract so much dirt and debris on them, so they’ll need detailing less often.

-- Some cars are in a closed environment – most dealerships that sell brand new vehicles keep the vehicles in a secure environment (halls).
+- Some cars are in a closed environment – most dealerships that sell brand-new vehicles keep the vehicles in a secure environment (halls).
 Those cars don’t come in contact with all the weather elements daily driven cars do, and that’s why it’s effortless to keep them shiny.

 - Their job is to keep the car clean and attractive to customers – if you don’t wash your car so often, mostly, nobody cares.
 However, car dealers need to keep their cars as shiny as possible to attract customers.
 Nobody wants to buy a dirty car, even if it’s an old one.